edgerun/galileo/README.md

 Galileo consists of two major components a user can interact with: the experiment controller shell and the galileo dashboard.
 The experiment controller can spawn emulated clients on workers, and control the amount of load they generate.
-Furthermore, a user can interact with Symmetry's routing table shell to control to which cluster node a service request is sent to.
+Furthermore, a user can interact with the service routing table shell to control to which cluster node a service request is sent to.

 Build
 -----

-Create and activate a new virtual environment
+Create a new virtual environment and install all dependencies

-    virtualenv .venv
-    source .venv/bin/activate

-Install requirements

-    pip install -r requirements.txt

-If you have symmetry locally in the parent folder, link it via

-    pip install -e ../symmetry
+    make venv

 #### Docker